First published: March 9th, 2022

-Returning to the workplace after such a long time away affects people differently.
+Returning to the workplace after an extended time away affects people differently.

 These are important questions, questions our expert employment law consultants hear from employers each day.
-So, to help you handle grievances when employees return to work, we outline what you can do below.
+So, to outline grievance meaning and how to reduce employee grievances on their return to work, we put together some useful information below.

 What constitutes a grievance?